Codecademy/docs/content/open-source/concepts/open-source-software/open-source-software.md

   - 'paths/code-foundations'
 ---

-**Open source software (OSS)** is source code that, through licensing, is available for view, modification, and distribution.
-Although anyone in the public can contribute to OSS, it is usually maintained by a community of volunteer software developers who collaborate on websites like [GitHub](https://www.codecademy.com/resources/docs/general/github).
+**Open-source software (OSS)** is source code that, through licensing, is available for view, modification, and distribution.
+Although anyone can contribute to OSS, it is usually maintained by a community of volunteer software developers who collaborate on websites like [GitHub](https://www.codecademy.com/resources/docs/general/github).

 OSS is also thought to be more trustworthy.
-Since all the code is available to the public, any unwanted or nefarious behavior or activity will be quickly exposed by the development community surrounding the project.
+Since all the code is publicly available, any unwanted, nefarious behavior or activity will be quickly exposed by the development community maintaining the project.

 ## Examples